Funnyoushouldask/BROWSERS/README.md

 # BROWSERS
+There are five major browsers used on desktop today: Chrome, Internet Explorer, Firefox, Safari and Opera.

 How Browsers Work
 -As soon as you type in a web address into your browsers address bar,some communications starts to happen.
 -The browsers send an HTTP request through the internet to where the server that runs the website is located.